 Border crossing times are generally shorter heading north from Seattle to Vancouver, so the trip north often is shorter than the one from Vancouver to Seattle.
 Crossing into the U.S. is a more time-consuming process.

-What's the Drive Like Between Seattle and Vancouver?
+The Drive Between Seattle and Vancouver

 The drive is a pleasant one.

 The most direct route is on the I-5 North; however, consider expanding the drive to include some additional highlights along the way.
 Chuckanut Drive is an old two-lane highway that runs from Interstate 5 just north of Mt.
 Vernon (60 miles from Seattle) that will only take an extra half hour or so but will reward you with stunning vistas of Puget Sound and the San Juan Islands.

 There are four border crossing options when driving between Seattle, WA, to Vancouver, B.C.
 They are from west to east: Peace Arch; the Pacific Highway, or "Truck Crossing" as it's commonly known; Lynden/Aldergrove and Sumas/Abbotsford.

 The first bit of advice is to check Northbound Border Wait Times to see current waits at each crossing.
 Also, tune your radio to AM730 to hear traffic updates.